OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/experiments/03-servo-h-bridge.md

         commandNew = commandNew + speed1GPIO.getValue()[0]
         commandNew = commandNew + speed2GPIO.getValue()[0]

         # parses the command into motorCommands format
         commandNew.replace('\n', '')

         # check user input against dictionary, run the corresponding function
+		#   but only if the command has changed, no need to keep calling the same command
         if (command != commandNew):
             command = commandNew
             motorCommands[command](motor)

 if __name__ == '__main__':
     main()